LaKarl/Psych403/Assignment6/README.md

 ## Answers for Monitor and window Exercises
-1. Psychopy lets the user use a variety of units.
-The user has to make a decision based on their devices, software, etc. Changing the size of the unit will influence the size of the window.
+1. Psychopy lets the user use a variety of units like height, deg, pix, cm, etc. The user has to make a decision based on their devices, software, etc. In our case, changing the size of the unit will influence the size of the window we are using in our experiments.
+For demos and experiments, the units we may be using the most is potentially 'norm', 'height', and 'cm'

-2.
+2. Psychopy uses 3 color spaces, RGB, DKL, and LMS.
+Using colorSpace allows you to change the color of your window.
+Yes, we can define each color by name.
+This is done through strings and using the hexvalue of the color.
 3. See [Question3](https://github.com/LaKarl/Psych403/blob/main/Assignment6/monitorexercise.py) here.